 Mitigation involves ameliorating significant negative effects via prevention and/or by reducing or offsetting such effects.
 Mitigation measures can be roughly divided into those that: avoid effects; reduce the magnitude or extent, probability and/or severity of effects; repair effects after they have occurred; and, compensate for effects, balancing out negative impacts with positive ones.
-The mitigation measures are summarised in Table 29.
+The mitigation measures are summarised in Table 38.

-The SEA of the Draft Plan was carried out in-house within the wider Plan Drafting team; as such environmental vulnerabilities, issues and constraints were considered in the first instance through the plan writing process and in this regard formulated with the explicit intention of protecting the environment and avoiding potentially adverse environmental impacts.
+The SEA of the Plan was carried out in-house within the wider Plan drafting team; as such environmental vulnerabilities, issues and constraints were considered in the first instance through the plan writing process and in this regard formulated with the explicit intention of protecting the environment and avoiding potentially adverse environmental impacts.

-The mitigation measures detailed under Table 29 are integrated into and adopted as part of the Draft Wexford County Development Plan 2013-2019.
+The mitigation measures detailed under Table 38 are integrated into and adopted as part of the Wexford County Development Plan 2013-2019.
+With regard to mitigation measures it should be noted that:

-- Detailed mitigation measures to those detailed below and those integrated into the Plan are likely to be required at individual project level, e.g. through Habitat and Species Survey, Ecological Impact Assessment, Appropriate Assessment and/or Environmental Impact Assessment. - Any changes to the Plan (during the Draft County Development Plan 2013-2019 review period) following consultation would have to be integrated and evaluated in this Environmental Report. - All legislation, policies and guidelines outlined in both the Wexford County Development Plan 2013-2019, this Environmental Report and the AA are strictly adhered to. - In implementing the Plan, SEA and AA regard should be had to future legislation, policies and guidelines.
+- Detailed mitigation measures in addition to those detailed below, and those integrated into the Plan are likely to be required at individual project level, for example through Habitat and Species Survey, Ecological Impact Assessment, Appropriate Assessment and/or Environmental Impact Assessment. - Changes to the Plan (during the Wexford County Development Plan 2013-2019 review period) following consultation were integrated and evaluated in this Environmental Report. - All legislation, policies and guidelines outlined in both the Wexford County Development Plan 2013-2019, this Environmental Report and the AA are strictly adhered to. - In implementing the Plan, regard should be had to future legislation, policies and guidelines.